mpkondrashin/tmdetect/README.md

 output: udso.csv # output filename. "-" for using stdout
 ```

-To set these parameters through commandline.
-For example to set action to block, use following command line option:
+To set these parameters through the command line.
+For example, to set the action to block, use the following command line option:
 ```commandline
 filter --action block
 ```

-To set these parameters through environment variable, add TMDETECT_ prefix.
+To set these parameters through the environment variable, add TMDETECT_ prefix.
 Example for the API Key:
 ```commandline
 TMDETECT_APIKEY=2a44d6df1322000eb55c580d8f3dbe0d28b24435503576a967ebe8db420df628
 ```